sticklight-io/declarai/docs/docs/tutorial/first_steps.md

 ## Declare response :outbox_tray:
+To declare the response of the task, we can use the `:return` field in the docstrings and type hints.
+By declaring the output type, we make sure that the output of the model will be parsed to the provided type.

 Here we declare a task that returns a list of strings.

-Using `:return` in docstrings we can describe the output of the task.

-By declaring the output type, we make sure that the output of the model will be parsed to the provided type.

 ```py
 from declarai import init_declarai, magic
 from typing import List